davidbarone/didact/README.md

 ```
 ## Fragments

 JSX requires a block to have a single root element.
 Occasionally, this can result in invalid HTML, for example within tables.
-In these cases, and where you don't want to add an unnecessary `div` node, you can use the `Fragment` node:
+In these cases, and where you don't want to add an unnecessary `div` node, you can use the `Fragment` node (shortcut is `<> ... </>`):

 ``` javascript
 import Didact from "@dbarone/didact"